Oj-Anand/ECG_DeckBuilderTest/README.md

 ### Known Considerations

 - The focused card view rebuilds the card layout in screen-space UI rather than reusing the world-space `CardView` prefab, due to the rendering boundary between screen-space and world-space canvases.
 A future iteration could use a dedicated camera + RenderTexture to display the actual prefab inside the screen-space overlay.
-- Click to focus is written into the code but has some implementation bugs.

 ## Part 3: Persistence and API